-- Learn the environment.
 When you step onto a sailing boat for the first time, you don’t really understand what is going on.
-The captain is giving orders using a strange language.
+The captain is giving orders using strange language.
 Step by step, you learn what all these are: a foresail, a shackle, a cleat, a bilge, a capstan, a lazy jack, a gaff rig – and so on.
 After some time not only you understand what other sailors say, but you start to speak in the same way.
 You are able to name objects around you.

-- Don’t be afraid of the programmers.
 Even though they are not ordinary mortals, they are not total aliens.
 They may behave strangely, speak differently and they all have these awesome superpowers of turning coffee into code that will eventually turn into a really cool application, but after all, they do resemble human beings.
 Most of them will be happy to introduce you to their work and try to make it understandable.
 A human element of their programmer souls makes even them have some cute habits, like calling computer devices or servers funny or cool names.

-- Make analogies to the things you already know.
 If you want to understand what’s going on, you need to find the right method.
 Explaining ignotum per ignotum does not make much sense, but as soon as you find a way to change it into ignotum per notum, you will easily get the idea of any process taking place.

-- Know that you don’t have to know everything.
 Realizing that even if you work in a software house, you don’t have to understand the technical details of applications is probably the most important thing you need to learn when stepping into the world of IT.
 Remember that one of the reasons why you are the person chosen to represent the world of programmers in the world of mortals is that you are more likely to communicate with them on common ground.
 Not understanding the whole black magic going on in the application gives you the power of focusing on clear advantages of using it – or anything else that is actually important to its users.